icecream17/atom-update-backlog/Languages.md

 ### Can't update because the tree-sitter dependency needs to update first

+In this case though, maybe it would be better to switch dependencies completely.

 - https://github.com/atom/language-java

 ### Doesn't have any tree-sitter dependency for some reason

-Most of these are hare because they haven't been updated in years
+Most of these are here because they haven't been updated in years

 These are ignored in the progress count since the issue doesn't apply